Auckland Airport: History

-Overview

 The site of the airport was first used as an airfield by the Auckland Aero Club.
 In 1928, the club leased some land from a dairy farmer to accommodate the club's three De Havilland Gypsy Moths.
 The club president noted at the time that the site "has many advantages of vital importance for an aerodrome and training ground.
 It has good approaches, is well drained and is free from power lines, buildings and fogs."
 Prior to rebuilding, this was known as Mangere Aerodrome.

 From 1948, the RNZAF Base Auckland at Whenuapai served as the civilian airport for Auckland.
 This was chosen, despite the hills adjacent to Whenuapai limiting the ability of newer aircraft to use the facilities, to the lack of cost to the Auckland City Council, as the site was already established as an RNZAF base.
 A September 1948 report by Sir Frederick Tymms recommended that Whenuapai Airport be replaced with a larger purpose-built airport located in either Māngere or Pakuranga.
 In 1958, the New Zealand Government commissioned Leigh Fisher Associates to survey and design the international airport at Māngere.

 In 1960 work started to transform the site into Auckland's main airport.
 Much of the runway is on land reclaimed from the Manukau Harbour.
 The first flight to leave was an Air New Zealand DC-8 in November 1965, bound for Sydney.
 The airport was officially opened the following year, with a 'grand air pageant' on Auckland Anniversary weekend, 29 to 31 January 1966.

 Upon the airport's opening, the runway was 8500 ft long.
 The runway was extended westward to 10800 ft in 1973.

 Qantas commenced the first scheduled Boeing 747 service out of Auckland on Friday 8 December 1972.

 A new international terminal, named after Jean Batten, was built in 1977.
 Prior to this, all flights used what is now the domestic terminal.
 In 2005, the international terminal was altered, separating arriving and departing passengers.